electron/electron/docs/api/context-bridge.md

 ### `contextBridge.exposeInIsolatedWorld(worldId, apiKey, api)`

-* `worldId` Integer - The ID of the world to inject the API into.
-This has to be an existing world. `0` is the default world, `999` is the world used by Electron's `contextIsolation` feature.
+* `worldId` Integer - The ID of the world to inject the API into. `0` is the default world, `999` is the world used by Electron's `contextIsolation` feature.
 Using 999 would expose the object for preload context.
+We recommend using 1000+ while creating isolated world.
 * `apiKey` string - The key to inject the API onto `window` with.
 The API will be accessible on `window[apiKey]`.
 * `api` any - Your API, more information on what this API can be and how it works is available below.